History of Nintendo Switch 2 in Timeline

 Nintendo Switch Version 2 - Grey - International Version

-In 2025, the Switch 2 won the Minister of Economy, Trade and Industry Award at the Japan Game Awards.
+In 2025, the Nintendo Switch 2 won the Minister of Economy, Trade and Industry Award at the Japan Game Awards.
+The console and the Pro Controller were also nominated for Best Gaming Hardware at the Golden Joystick Awards.

-By December 31, 2025, the Switch 2 had sold over 17 million units worldwide, with Mario Kart World being its best-selling game at over 14 million copies.
+By December 31, 2025, the Switch 2 had achieved sales of over 17 million units globally.
+Mario Kart World, included as a bundled game, became the best-selling game, with over 14 million copies sold.

 Nintendo Switch Version 2 - Grey - International Version